 • Is my pet able to eat and drink comfortably?

-• Can they move around enough to reach food, water, or their favorite spots?
+• Can they move around enough to reach food, water, or their favorite resting places?

-• Are they free from constant pain, breathing difficulty, or distress?
+• Are they experiencing ongoing pain, breathing difficulty, or distress?

-• Do they still experience joy in daily activities (playing, cuddling, exploring)?
+• Do they still find joy in daily activities such as cuddling, playing, or exploring?

-• Are there more bad days than good days?
+• Are there more difficult days than comfortable ones?

-If the challenges are outweighing moments of comfort and happiness, it may be a sign that their quality of life is declining.
+If the challenges are beginning to outweigh moments of comfort and happiness, it may be a sign that your pet’s quality of life is declining.

 Quality of Life Scales

-Some families find it helpful to use structured tools like the HHHHHMM Scale (Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, More good days than bad).
-Additionally, The Ohio State University has a tool that can be used for evaluating your pet’s overall quality of life.
-These checklists provide a clearer picture of your pet’s well-being.
+Some families find it helpful to use structured tools when weighing this decision.
+One commonly used option is the HHHHHMM Scale (Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, and More good days than bad).

 Trust Your Bond

 Ultimately, you know your pet best.
-Subtle changes—such as withdrawing from family, restlessness, or seeming “tired of fighting”—can carry as much weight as physical symptoms.
+Subtle changes — such as withdrawing from family, restlessness, or simply seeming “tired” — can be just as meaningful as physical symptoms.

-Dr. Taylor is available to discuss your pet’s quality of life with compassion and honesty.
-Together, we can help you make a decision rooted in love, dignity, and respect.
+I am always available to talk through your pet’s quality of life with honesty and compassion.
+Together, we can explore your concerns and help you make a decision rooted in love, dignity, and respect.

 📍 Serving the Metro Atlanta Area